ghga-de/epic-docs/81-laotian-rock-rat/technical_specification.md

 As the retry parameters are configured dynamically, the more ergonomic, decorator based retry handling cannot be easily used.
 Subsequently, an (Async)Retrying object configured at startup is (rather awkwardly) passed along the call stack.

-To move the responsibility away from the caller and make the retry functionality trivially reusable, a custom HTTPTransport class shall be implemented, dealing with both general retry logic and (potentially stateful) rate limited requests.
+To move the responsibility away from the caller and make the retry functionality trivially reusable, a custom Transport class shall be implemented, dealing with both general retry logic and (potentially stateful) rate limited requests.

 ### Included/Required: